 1938-1945 Superman & Captain America against Anti-Semitism and Hitler

 Superheroes have always been pioneers for progressiveness.
 They were frequently used to dispel rampant racism in the American consciousness.
 While it is very easy to look back at history as America the “good guys” fighting evil during World War II, this sentiment is flawed.
 While Americans overwhelmingly supported the fight against Nazi Germany, the United States was in the midst of the Jim Crow laws.
 Adding to this, many Americans supported Hitler and comic creators would often be subject to many anti-Semitic hate messages.
 Icons like Jack Kirby, Joe Simon and Stan Lee were often subject to many kinds of harassment.
 What they responded with was a collection of powerful, provoking and timeless art that still hold impact today.

 1945-1964- Superman and Wonder Woman fight against the KKK & for Women’s Rights

-Throughout the 1940s, The Adventures of Superman was becoming a mainstay in the homes of American families.
-With iconic voices and stories more robust and complex than their physical counterparts, radio was a medium that quickly became America’s favorite.
+Throughout the 1940s, The Adventures of Superman became a mainstay in the homes of American families.
+With iconic voices and complex stories, radio was a medium that quickly became America’s favorite.
 It was here that Superman emerged to stand against them.
 As fighting Nazis went out of style, comic writers and radio hosts handed the villain role to the KKK.
 This was a two fold success.
 On one hand, families across the nation heard about their hero, Superman, fighting racial prejudice and injustice.
 It helped kids and adults look themselves in the mirror and strive for change.
 On the other hand, Superman made a very real impact to the dismantling of the Klan.
 The Klan at the time transformed their image to a mythical status.
 People did not want to understand them because they were too frightened or too bigoted to care.

 Wonder Woman also emerged onto the scene during this time.
 In 1941, Wonder Woman was created to be an equal of Superman but with the compassion and fearlessness of a woman.
 William Marston, who had a progressive mindset and was a fierce supporter of the woman’s rights movement, wanted to create a hero that would remove the stereotype of a woman.
 This was achieved by making her the metaphorical equal of Superman, the most popular hero of the time.
 Marston was quoted in saying, “Wonder Woman is psychological propaganda for the new type of woman who should, I believe, rule the world.”

-1964-1980-Civil Rights Movement and The Rise of the Black Superhero
+1964-1980-Civil Rights Movement & The Rise of the Black Superhero

 Comic books in the early 1960s took a much more silly turn.
 Gone were the days of Superman and Wonder Woman fighting social injustices, and in came the monsters, campy humor and silliness of the Silver Age.
 At this point in time, comics were seen as a medium for strictly the youth.
 Government scrutiny at the industry being too adult and serious hindered the companies from creating for adults and stories that meant something.
 It was at this point that Marvel decided to bring the social issues of the country back into their comics.
 1963’s X-Men #1 was especially important.
 Stan Lee and Jack Kirby decided to paint a picture of the Civil Rights movement for readers.
 In an unprecedented move, they replaced iconic Civil Rights heroes, heroes that wouldn’t normally be allowed in the bigoted houses of America, with superheroes.

 Post 9/11 America-Fighting Islamophobia